+As a result of this action, all returning Canter students will be welcomed at Harte, located at 1556 E. 56th St., or Ray, located at 5631 S. Kimbark Ave.
 Families are also encouraged to pursue other educational options at CPS that best meet their student's learning needs and family priorities.
 Information about educational options is provided in detail in a subsequent section of this transition plan.
-The investments CPS will make for transitioning students, as described in this transition plan, will provide students with a supportive learning environment and ease the transition process as much as possible.
+The proposed CPS will make for transitioning students at Canter, Harte, and Ray, as described in this transition plan, will provide students with a supportive learning environment and ease the transition process as much as possible.